• What is Copywriting?

 By Nicki Krawczyk 2 Comments

 You already know that creating a creative brief is crucial to your project’s success.
-But in addition to that brief and all of the guiding information about the project that that brief will contain, there are other elements of the project that you need to get straight with your client.
+But in addition to that brief and all the guiding information about the project that the brief will contain, there are other elements of the project that you need to get straight with your client.

-Here are seven questions you should be sure to ask in your first meeting.
+Here are some questions you should be sure to ask in your first meeting.

 1. When do you want to get started?